kamejosh/owlbear-hp-tracker/FEATURES_BUGS.md

 ## Bugs

 + When flipping a Token the Shapes and Texts need to be toggled to be in the right position
-+ When Tokens are attached to Tokens all attachments will be changed when the toplevel token is changed

 ## Feature Ideas